flowscripter/js-example-cli/README.md

     npm install -g @flowscripter/js-example-cli
     js-example-cli

+#### Example Plugin Support

+Install a sample plugin:

+    js-example-cli plugin:add js-example-cli-plugin

+View the new commands available:

+    js-example-cli help

+Use the new plugin:

+    js-example-cli cow

 ## Further Details

 Further details on project configuration files and Javascript version support can be found in